-This release presents labor force and unemployment data for census regions and
+This news release presents civilian labor force and unemployment data for states

-divisions, states, and selected substate areas from the Local Area Unemployment Statistics (LAUS)
+and selected substate areas from the Local Area Unemployment Statistics (LAUS)

-program (tables 1 to 4).
+program (tables 1 and 2).
 Also presented are nonfarm payroll employment estimates

 by state and industry supersector from the Current Employment Statistics (CES)

-program (tables 5 and 6).
-The LAUS and CES programs are both
+program (tables 3 and 4).
+The LAUS and CES programs are both federal-state cooperative

 Definitions.
-The labor force and unemployment data are based on the same
+The civilian labor force and unemployment data are based on the same

 concepts and definitions as those used for the official national estimates obtained